Words tagged under "Metaphorical"

 (Metaphorically) co-wife, rival wife

-The house of grief, house of mourning, house of sorrow, the house
+the house of grief, house of mourning, house of sorrow, the house

 baKHya